 Have you ever walked past Freemasons’ Hall and wondered what’s inside?
 Perhaps you’ve seen the building on the big screen in James Bond or Mission Impossible.
 You might not know that freemasonry’s connection to Great Queen Street goes way back.

 Like most museums only a fraction of our collection is on display.
 We look after an extraordinary array of artefacts, many almost 300 years old.
-These include songbooks, ceremonial regalia and snuffboxes handmade by Napoleonic prisoners of war.
-Together, our museum, library and archive collections have been awarded Designated Outstanding status.
+These include items as diverse as songbooks, ceremonial regalia and snuffboxes handmade by Napoleonic prisoners of war.
+Together, our Museum, Library and Archives collections have been awarded Designated Outstanding status.

-If every box in the archive collection was laid end-to-end, the line would stretch from Freemasons’ Hall to Euston Underground Station and back.
+If every box in our Archives collection was laid end-to-end, the line would stretch from Freemasons’ Hall to Euston Underground Station and back.
 That’s 3.25km of documents, drawings, private papers, photographs and audiovisual material.
-The collection includes the records of the United Grand Lodge of England, the Supreme Grand Chapter and various masonic charities.
+The collection includes the records of the United Grand Lodge of England, the Supreme Grand Chapter and various freemasonry charities.
 It also includes archives relating to individual freemasons, lodges and chapters.

 You can view material in storage by making an appointment.
 To access library and archive material, first you need to register as a reader.
 See our Research pages for more details.